seanfisk/mastering-eos/manual/shells.rst

 Shells
 ======

 A \*nix shell allows users a command line to run run programs.
-The EOS infrastructure provides a variety of different shell options for users to choose from.
-The default is Bash but users may use any of the following provided shells.
+The EOS infrastructure provides a variety of different shell options from which users can choose.
+The default is Bash, but users may use any of the following provided shells.

 .. _bash: